codemonkeymichael/SantaPuppet/ReadMe.md

+﻿Merry Christmas Tim
+I wrote some code for you for Christmas.

-﻿After you publish run this to push it to the raspberry pi
+After you publish run this to push it to the raspberry pi

 Use publish to build project for the pi